plausible/website/_posts/2021-05-10-page-experience-update-core-web-vitals-and-how-to-keep-your-site-lightweight.md

 ---
 layout: post
 title: "Core Web Vitals and how to optimize your page experience "
-description: As a site owner, you've probably heard about Google's page experience update and the introduction of Core Web Vitals but what does it all mean?
+description: You've probably heard about Google's page experience update and the introduction of Core Web Vitals but what does it all mean?
 Here's a summary of all the things you need to know.
 slug: page-experience-web-vitals
 date: 2021-05-10T09:29:22.817Z
 author: marko-saric